nguyenhuynhdat/nguyenhuynhdat.github.io/lessons/m62-grub-bootloader.md

 ```

 * GRUB_TIMEOUT=**-1** : It will not auto boot but waiting for user to select an entry.
 * GRUB_TIMEOUT=**10**: this will wait for 10 second, change the number for how long it will wait.

-### Change kernel parameters:
+### 4. Change kernel parameters:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash acpi_osi=Linux acpi_backlight=vendor pcie_aspm=force drm.vblankoffdelay=1 i915.semaphores=1"
 ```

 In various cases, especially when you are using a Laptop, for some function can work as expected, you have to specify the kernel parameters.
 You can do it with Grub by edit the line “GRUB_CMDLINE_LINUX_DEFAULT=...”.

-Mine on the ilustrating line above, it is for the LCD display of my desktop can work out right.
+Mine on the illustrating line above, it is for the LCD display of my desktop can work out right.

-Each laptop/PC might need specific kernel parameters.
+Each laptop/ PC might need specific kernel parameters.
 So please do research it yourself.
 I show it here because editing kernel parameters using Grub is such a important feature.

-### Change Grub background:
+### 5. Change Grub background:

 This is the most exciting thing with this boring configuration activity.
 Changing the background of the Grub booting menu.